 Under Attendance, the data is calculated from the ATT table and is based on the Starting and Ending Dates.
 Absences and Tardies can be modified by non-teacher users.
 For teachers, these fields will honor the portal option "Allow teachers to change absences in GRD."

 Under Copy to Transcript, a checkbox is provided to allow the applicable data to be copied to the student's transcript.
 The Copy Grade to Transcript option is only displayed if the user has Insert permission to HIS.
 Once the Copy Grade to Transcript button is checked, if an existing record exists, a warning will be displayed:

 Select the appropriate Transcript Term for the HIS record.
+If the School Taken should be populated with the Student's Reporting Home School instead of the LOC school, check the Populate School Taken with Home School box.
 Press the Save button to save any modified data to GRD and to write the record to HIS.
 Any existing HIS record for that course and term will be overwritten if it exists.
 If necessary, check the student's Transcripts page to see their existing transcript records.
 Once a record has been copied to the student's transcript, it will be displayed on the Transcripts page: